Cobaltians-Plugins/Plugins-BatteryStatus/README.md

       cobalt.log('Battery level: ', level, '%');
     });

 If the battery level could not be retrieved, the value `-1` is returned.
+Also, on some devices the battery level may be rounded; for example by 5% on iOS 7 devices.

 *Note*: you should not rely on the battery level to trigger actions in your application.
 Instead, use the battery state.